Cyber-One/SpotMicro_MRL/README.md

-The system will be running on My Robot Lab (MRL), available from http://myrobotlab.org/ I also have a set of instructions on setting up the Raspberry pi and installing My Robot Lab onto the Raspberry pi.: https://github.com/Cyber-One/SpotMicro_MRL/blob/main/Docs/3_Spot_Micro_Operating_System.md
+The system will be running on My Robot Lab (MRL), available from http://myrobotlab.org/ I also have a set of instructions on setting up the Raspberry pi and installing My Robot Lab onto the Raspberry pi.: https://github.com/Cyber-One/SpotMicro_MRL/blob/main/Docs/3_Spot_Micro_Operating_System.md Note, that these instructions were based on MyRobotLab version 1.1.822 and do not work on later versions.
+A new set of instructions for version 1.1.1034 and above is currently beinging worked on.

 ## Configuring Spot Micro
 If your not really interested in learning to program, and just want to run spot, you will need to download and install the program.